unjs/nitro/README.md

 ## 📚  Options

-Who doesn't want to have an option?
-Niro provides lots of them to customize any part of its behavior!
-It is powerful enough that all deployment providers are built on the exact options API!
+Nitro provides lots of options them to customize any part of its behavior.
+It is powerful enough that all deployment providers are built on the exact options API.

 Create a new `nitro.config.ts` file to provide options: